EMI – Induction For Private Utility Locating In Florida

 Electromagnetic Induction – Overview

-Need EM Induction For Private Utility Locating in Florida?
-Let Geotek Services provide you with a robust EM solution!
-EMI is the most widely used technology for locating buried utilities – and it is very effective in Florida soils.
-With EMI, you can locate and trace a buried utility, as well as estimate it’s depth.
+Need EM Induction for Private Utility Locating in Florida?
+Let Geotek Services deliver a robust EM solution.
+EMI remains the most widely used technology for locating buried utilities, and it performs very effectively in Florida soils.
+With EMI, you can locate and trace a variety of buried utilities and estimate their depth.

-The induction method is accomplished by using a transmitter and receiver.
-First, a transmitter is used to transfer an alternating electrical current on to the pipe or wire to be located.
-Next, a receiver is used to analyze the induced signal, and localize the position and depth of the underground utility.
-The transmitter can apply the signal to the buried line either by a direct connection, or by inducing a signal.
+Our experts perform the induction method using a transmitter and receiver.
+First, we use a transmitter to send an alternating current onto the pipe or conduit we want to locate.
+Next, we use a receiver to analyze the induced signal and pinpoint the position and depth of the underground utility.
+The transmitter applies the signal to the buried line either through a direct connection or by induction.

 The Direct Connect Method